wabbajack-tools/mod-lists/magnum_opus/readme.md

   *  hknpCompressedMeshShape or flexRelease_x64.dll
     * Open your MO2 ini editor, go to Fallout4Prefs.ini, and scroll to the bottom to see the NVFlex header.
 Make sure it says bNVFlexEnable=0.

+Definitely leaning toward driver versions for that second one.
+Two users each with a 2080s.
+One with v456.38 crashed, one with v452.06 doesn't crash.
+It's a start.

 I'll keep trying to update this as I learn more.
 Please bear in mind, Fallout 4 crashlogs are *very* new, and many of us are still figuring out how to read them properly.
 The more I read, the more patterns I can find, which means more potential solutions.
 Thanks for your time.